Your Care After Heart Transplant

 - Be sure to look at the dose of your pills.
-This is noted on the pill bottle when you receive them.
+This is on the pill bottle.
 Know the dose you are to take rather than the number of pills.

 - Keep a list of all your medicines with you.
 Be sure to bring the list of all your drugs with you any time you come to the hospital.